javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 The information from this section is not a part of the core Javascript.
 ```

 Let's imagine we've got a fatal error outside of `try..catch`, and the script died.
-Like a programming error that no `try..catch` doesn't know how to handle, or something else terrible.
+Like a programming error or something else terrible.

-Is there a way to react on such happening?
-We may want to log the error, show something to the user (normally he doesn't see the error message) etc.
+Is there a way to react on such a happening?
+We may want to log the error, show something to the user (normally he doesn't see error messages) etc.

-There is none in the specification, but environments usually provide it, because it's really handy.
+There is none in the specification, but environments usually provide it, because it's really useful.
 For instance, Node.JS has [process.on('uncaughtException')](https://nodejs.org/api/process.html#process_event_uncaughtexception) for that.
 And in the browser we can assign a function to special [window.onerror](mdn:api/GlobalEventHandlers/onerror) property.
 It will run in case of an uncaught error.

 The syntax: